Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Darmon points on quadric hypersurfaces

-The group $\Br U/ \Br K$ is trivial if $n \ge 3$ by \cite[Thm.~7.3.1]{CTS2} or if $n = 2$ and $d \in K^{*2}$ by Lemma~\ref{lem:quadricsBGp}.
-The claims in (i) and (ii) then follow from the combination of Proposition~\ref{prop:BMOequiv} with the existing results in the literature about strong approximation off $v_0$ for $(S \cup \{v_0\})$-integral points on $\sU$.
+The claim in (i) follows from the combination of Proposition~\ref{prop:BMOequiv} with the existing results in the literature about strong approximation off $v_0$ for $K$-rational points on $U$.
+For $n \ge 3$ these are established by Eichler and Kneser (\cite[Prop.~3.2]{CTX13}) and for $n = 2$ strong approximation with Brauer--Manin obstruction off $v_0$ follows from \cite[Prop.~4.5]{CTX13}.

+\begin{note} Alternatively, in view of Proposition~\ref{prop:BMOequiv}, an interplay between integral models shows that results about strong approximation off $v_0$ for $(S \cup \{v_0\})$-integral points on $\sU$ may be used instead.
 These are Colliot-Th\'el\`ene and Xu's \cite[Thm.~6.3]{CTX} if $n = 2$ and Kneser's \cite[Thm.~6.1]{CTX} if $n \ge 3$.
-In fact, here we use slightly generalised versions of the cited theorems for $(S \cup \{v_0\})$-integral points (instead of $\sO_{\{v_0\}}$-points) which both follow from \cite[Thm.~3.7]{CTX} by taking $S_0 = \{v_0\}$ in its proof.
+In fact, one will need slightly generalised versions of the cited theorems for $(S \cup \{v_0\})$-integral points (instead of $\sO_{\{v_0\}}$-points) which follow from \cite[Thm.~3.7]{CTX} by taking $S_0 = \{v_0\}$ in its proof. \end{note}